mdmohsanul/Frontend/NextJs/Notes/Navigation/navigation.md

 - To use it, we'll need to import it from "next/link"
 - <Link href=""></Link>
+- <Link href="" replace></Link> - If used replace attribute then it will map to home page

 # To get the active link
 import { usePathname } from "next/navigation";